1.13. Different Types of Crimes and Offenses

 Shanell Sanchez

 Once an act gets identified as a crime, the law then attempts to define crime in a way that can distinguish the harm done and the severity of the crime.
-There are different types of crime and two different types of offenses that will get discussed.
-In the previous section, street crime, corporate crime, and white-collar crime get discussed.
+There are different types of crime and two different types of offenses that will be discussed.
+In the previous section, street crime, corporate crime, and white-collar crime were discussed.
 However, more broadly, there are crimes against the person, crimes against property, crimes against public order, and drug crimes that typically get counted and fall under street crime.

 Crimes Against the Person

 Crimes against the person are often considered the most serious and may include homicide, rape, assault, kidnapping, and intimate partner violence.
-Each of these crimes can carry a different penalty based upon the seriousness of the crime.
+Each of these crimes can carry a different penalty based on the seriousness of the crime.
 For example, because Ted Bundy murdered women, rather than ‘just’ assaulted, Bundy was eligible for capital punishment in the U.S. The state defines the crime and the punishment.

 Crimes Against Property

-Property crimes are widespread and seen as less severe than crimes against the person.
+Property crimes are widespread and seen as less severe than crimes against a person.
 Property crimes may include larceny, burglary, arson, and trespassing.
 There are varying degrees of liability depending on the circumstances of the case.

 Crimes Against Public Order

-Public order crimes may not harm other people or property but impact social order.
+Public order crimes may not harm people or property but impact social order.
 Think back to the example of feeding the homeless in a community where that is illegal.
 Other typical examples would be disorderly conduct, loitering, and driving under the influence.
 The victim is society, and the goal is to maintain social order.
-Many debates whether certain crimes against public order are more or less severe, but get inappropriately punished.
-For example, driving while intoxicated can take lives and maybe more severe.
+Many debate whether certain crimes against public order are more or less severe, but get inappropriately punished.
+For example, driving while intoxicated can take lives and may be more severe.
 However, the law will charge for vehicular manslaughter or murder if life gets taken because someone drove drunk.

 Drug Offenses